 - The DiamondClean Smart has a travel case that is finished with leather effect material and allows the brush to be charged in that case thanks to a USB cable hardwired into.
 It holds the handle and 2 brush heads.

 - The iO travel case does not allow the brush to be charged in the case and holds the handle and 1 brush head.

 - Oral-B iO’s retail price is lower at $300 compared to the DiamondClean Smart’s $360.

 These differences are explained at length later in this article.
 However, you might wish to learn more about each brush being compared.
 To do so, check out our hands-on reviews:

-Please note.
 Every effort is made to ensure the key differences listed are correct, but these differences are subject to change without notice.
 Products and the box contents can be changed without notice and different variants can exist.

 Detailed comparison: what’s the difference between the Sonicare DiamondClean Smart and Oral-B iO?